atulkr20/LedgerPay/Readme.md

 ![Prisma](https://img.shields.io/badge/Prisma-3982CE?style=for-the-badge&logo=Prisma&logoColor=white)
 ![TypeScript](https://img.shields.io/badge/TypeScript-007ACC?style=for-the-badge&logo=typescript&logoColor=white)

 LedgerPay is a high-performance FinTech backend designed to handle digital wallet transactions securely.
 Instead of storing fragile "balance" columns that are prone to race conditions, it calculates balances dynamically using a true **Double-Entry Accounting Ledger**.
-This mirrors the architecture used by financial giants like Stripe and Square.
+This mirrors the architecture used by financial platforms that rely on strong financial invariants and auditability.

+## Resume Highlights

+- Built a TypeScript + Node.js wallet system with **double-entry transfers** and **ACID** guarantees.
+- Prevented double-spend with **row-level locking** and deterministic lock ordering.
+- Implemented **idempotent write APIs** using Redis to eliminate duplicate charges on retries.
+- Designed immutable transaction flows with **refund-by-reversal** for full audit trails.

+## Tech Stack

+- Runtime: Node.js (TypeScript)
+- API: Express + Swagger (OpenAPI)
+- Data: PostgreSQL + Prisma ORM
+- Cache: Redis
+- Testing: Jest

 ## Core Engineering Features

-* **Double-Entry Accounting:** Balances are never stored directly.
-Every transaction creates two immutable `LedgerEntry` records (a Debit and a Credit) that must always net to zero.
+* **Double-Entry Transfers:** Balances are never stored directly.
+Transfers create two immutable `LedgerEntry` rows (a Debit and a Credit).
+Deposits and withdrawals create a single signed entry.
 * **Concurrency Control (Row-Level Locking):** Uses PostgreSQL `SELECT ...
-FOR UPDATE` to lock wallet rows during transactions.
-This strictly prevents "Double-Spend" race conditions if a user fires multiple rapid requests.
+FOR UPDATE` to lock wallet rows for transfers and withdrawals.
 Deadlocks are avoided by sorting account IDs lexicographically before locking.
 * **Idempotency Engine:** Integrates a Redis caching middleware layer.
-It checks `Idempotency-Key` headers to ensure network retries do not result in duplicate financial charges.
+It checks `Idempotency-Key` headers on state-changing routes to ensure retries do not duplicate processing.
-* **Financial Immutability:** Transactions are never deleted or updated.
-Refunds are handled by creating a completely new transaction that generates inverse ledger entries (turning previous Debits into Credits).
+* **Financial Immutability:** Transactions are never deleted.
+Refunds are handled by creating a new transaction with inverse ledger entries and marking the original transaction as reversed.
 * **ACID Compliance:** All money movements are wrapped in `prisma.$transaction`.
 If a process fails mid-execution, the entire operation safely rolls back.

-## System Architecture & Transaction Flow (Beginner Friendly)
+## System Architecture & Transaction Flow (Transfer)

 ```mermaid
 flowchart LR